Accelerating Asynchronous Federated Learning Convergence via Opportunistic Mobile Relaying: Model and Preliminaries

 where $f_i:\mathbb{R}^d \to \mathbb{R}$ is a non-convex loss function for client $i$ and $F_i$ is the estimated loss function based on a mini-batch data sample $\zeta_i$ drawn from client $i$'s own dataset.

 \textbf{Mobility Model}.
 We consider a discrete time system where time is divided into slots of equal length.
 Clients move independently in a network and make contact with the server only at certain time slots.
 At each time $t$ and for each client $i$, let $\tau^\text{last}_i(t)$ be the last time when client $i$ meets the server by $t$ (including $t$), and $\tau^\text{next}_i(t)$ be the next time when client $i$ will meet the server (excluding $t$).
-At any $t$, client $i$ knows $\tau^\text{next}_i(t)$ but may not know the future meeting times.
+We assume that at any given time $t$, client $i$ can \textbf{estimate} $\tau^\text{next}_i(t)$.
+For the sake of proving theoretical convergence, we will assume in the theoretical analysis section that at any $t$, client $i$ knows its exact $\tau^\text{next}_i(t)$.
+However, in the experiment section, we will compare performances under both the scenarios where $\tau^\text{next}_i(t)$ is exactly known by the client and where $\tau^\text{next}_i(t)$ is estimated by the client.
 The communication pattern is arbitrary and different for different clients but we assume that the time interval between any two consecutive server meetings for any client is bounded by $\Delta$, i.e., $\tau^\text{next}_i(t) - \tau^\text{last}_i(t) \leq \Delta, \forall t, \forall i$.

 Clients can also meet among themselves due to mobility.
-When two clients meet, they can communicate with each other via, e.g., device-to-device communication protocols \cite{asadi2014survey}.
-For the ease of analysis, we assume that at each time $t$, a client can meet at most one other client (the extension to multiple clients is straightforward).
-Let $\rho \in [0, 1]$ be the probability of a client meeting another client at a time slot, which also describes the mobility level of the system.
-When $\rho = 0$, clients do not meet with each other, thus degenerating to the traditional case.
+When two clients meet, they can communicate with each other via, e.g., device-to-device (D2D) communication protocols \cite{asadi2014survey}.
+For ease of analysis, we assume that at each time $t$, a client can meet at most one other client (the extension to multiple clients is straightforward).
+Let $\rho \in [0, 1]$ be the probability of a client meeting another client at a time slot.
+When $\rho = 0$, clients do not meet with each other, thus degenerating to the conventional case.
 We assume that the client-server meetings remain unchanged regardless of the value of $\rho$.

-\textbf{Asynchronous Federated Learning}.
-Because FL cannot be executed synchronously in our setting, we consider an asynchronous FL algorithm similar to \citep{avdiukhin2021federated, basu2019qsparse} under arbitrary communication patterns.
-Note, however, that client meetings due to mobility have not come into the picture yet.
+In the following, we provide a realistic example of a Vehicular Ad Hoc Network (VANET).